openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 prevent this outcome, Service Delivery will only expose a subset of the change management strategies.
 They will also implement sanitization of the configuration options a user can supply to those strategies.
-For example, a simplified interface in OCM for building a limited range of RRULEs that are compliant with Service Delivery's update policies.
+For example, a simplified interface in OCM for building a limited range of recurrence rules that are compliant with Service Delivery's update policies.

 #### Node Disruption Policy
 https://github.com/openshift/enhancements/pull/1525 describes the addition of `nodeDisruptionPolicy`